hanggrian/IIT-CS553/assignments/hw2/report.md

 >   Similar to efficiency example in CPU benchmark, the efficiency denotes a
     relative performance of a virtualization type vs. baremetal.

-VM unexpectedly scored higher than the container in the memory benchmark, although not by much.
-All instances seem to peak at 8 threads despite having a total of 12 available.
+VM has the lowest efficiency in the memory benchmark, as expected, although it does not seem to affect the total operations.
+In terms of efficiency, all instances seem to peak at 8 threads despite having a total of 32 available.

 <img
   width="320"